hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Purpose

-The purpose of _revoke permission_ is to revoke or dismiss given grant permission to another account in the network.
+The purpose of _revoke permission_ is to revoke or dismiss given granted permission from another account in the network.

 ### Structure